-In the past, we’ve touched on several different ideas to help you do Even Better next year:
+In the past, we’ve touched on several different ideas to help you scale, to do Even Better:

 - Imagine capital doesn’t matter.
 And see where that takes you.
 More here.
 And if your team knows how to spend it, correctly — find a way to get them the capital they need to grow even faster than plan.

-- Add a layer next year.
+- Add a layer.
 A new edition, new services, an outbound sales team, an account management / upsell team.
 Something new to boost your ACV and TCV.
 More here.

-- Double your pricing next year.
+- Double your pricing for new customers, on the largest deals.
 At least on the big customers.
 More here.

 Here are some basic ideas and rules.
 From $1m to $10m ARR or so, as you build your first management team: